nefeline/south-america-natural-wonders/README.md

 ## Using the App

-Users can filter the list of Natural Wonders based on either name or country name.
+Users can filter the list of Natural Wonders based on their names or country names.
 When searching, both the Natural Worders list and the markers will be filtered according to the search criteria.

 ## Dependencies